SPIRITUAL DARKNESS (EXCERPT OF PERFECTING HOLINESS)

 Some of the behaviors listed below are sin, and the Lake of Fire has authority over them.
 Some are adamic characteristics, reflecting our racial heritage.
 Any adamic trait we have must be replaced with the Divine Substance and Nature of the Lord Jesus Christ.
 We must become an entirely new creation.

-Since we are being made in the image of God, any characteristic we have that cannot be found in God, such as carelessness or shyness, though it is not a candidate for the Lake of Fire much be replaced with the Nature of Christ.
+Since we are being made in the image of God, any characteristic we have that cannot be found in God, such as carelessness or shyness, though it is not a candidate for the Lake of Fire, must be replaced with the Nature of Christ.
 How would we fare if God were careless or indifferent?

 The following spirits, attitudes, and actions are unclean.
 They are spiritual darkness.
 They have no place in a wholesome Christian personality.
 The purpose of salvation is to purge from us every one of these and install in our personality the attitudes and actions of the Lord Jesus Christ.

-I have identified some areas of darkness.
+I have identified some areas of darkness, which are listed below.
 There may be many more that will surface as the Spirit deals with us.
 The reader will get the idea and make his or her own list.

 A lying spirit is unclean.
 The Spirit of Christ is truthful.